ProgrammerAsahi/ImageResize/README.md

     * HTTP Method - `GET`
     * Usage - Hit the following URL via cURL or Postman:
     `http://127.0.0.1:5000/imageapi?imagePath=<Your image path>`
     The parameter `imagePath` is mandatory.
 You should specify the absolute path of a image by yourself.
 Notice that all the image paths should start with `/ImageResize/images/`, **as they are the ones in container, not in your laptop**.
-The path `/ImageResize/images/*` is equivalent to `./images/*`, which is under the root directory of this project on your laptop.
+The path `/ImageResize/images/*` is equivalent to `./images/*`, on your laptop.
     * Return - JSON data will be returned.
 If the request is valid, the API will **return a success message and a jobId** that you could get the result later.
 Otherwise, it will **return a failure message**.
     * Example - Get the size of example image `CogentLabs.jpg`.
         * Start the application